 Test asset location Access protocol Example URL URL description AVID ISIS AVID Media Server AVID://192.168.0.154/test The AVID URL contains IP Address of the machine where Interplay WebService is installed and the port number in which Interplay WebService is running.
-The URL to create AVID media location looks like "AVID:// <ip address="" of="" system="" the="" where<br="">AVID web service is installed&gt;:<port number="" of<br="">webservice&gt;/<avid interplay="" workspace="">".</avid></port></ip> During MediaSet creation, you will need to select the aaf files on the browse window of the "Edit MediaSet" page.
-Prerequisites for AVID support to work: AVID web service should be installed on a system accessible by Cerify system and should be configured to access Interplay workspace where AAF files are stored.
-ISIS client should be installed on the system where Cerify is installed and configured to access the location on ISIS server where individual assets reside.
+The URL to create AVID media location looks like "AVID:// <ip address="" avid="" installed="" is="" of="" service="" system="" the="" web="" where="">:<port number="" of="" webservice="">/<avid interplay="" workspace="">".</avid></port></ip> During MediaSet creation, you will need to select the aaf files on the browse window of the "Edit MediaSet" page.
+Prerequisites for AVID support to work: AVID web service should be installed on a system accessible by Cerify system and should be configured to access Interplay workspace where AAF files are stored. ■ ISIS client should be installed on the system where Cerify is installed and configured to access the location on ISIS server where individual assets reside.
 In the case of a cluster installation, the ISIS client should be installed on each MTU in the cluster.
-Omneon FIL MediaGrid FILE file://Z:/testassets Test assets that are held on an Omneon MediaGrid File System can be accessed using the file:// protocol through mapped network drives.
+Omneon MediaGrid FILE file://z:/testassets Test assets that are held on an Omneon MediaGrid File System can be accessed using the file:// protocol through mapped network drives.
 NOTE.
 You will need to install the MediaGrid File System Driver on the machine running Cerify in order to be able to create the mapped network drive.